jmvbxx/yellow-steel-freetown/README.md

 ### Launch Instructions

-The command to launch this program is `ruby main.rb`
+The command to launch this program is `ruby lib/main.rb`

 ### Testing